LesFerch/WinSetView/README.md

     HKCU\Software\Classes\Local Settings\Software\Microsoft\Windows\Shell\BagMRU
     HKCU\Software\Classes\Local Settings\Software\Microsoft\Windows\Shell\Bags

-If no settings exist there, it then checks the Streams key for any default settings that have been applied using the **Apply to folders** button:
+If no settings exist there, it then checks the Streams\Defaults key for any default settings that have been applied using the **Apply to Folders** button:

     HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\Streams\Defaults

-If the view settings are not in the Streams key, it checks the FolderTypes key in HKEY_LOCAL_MACHINE for the default view settings for the folder type that was just opened and applies those settings:
+If the view settings are not in the Streams\Defaults key, it checks the FolderTypes key in HKEY_LOCAL_MACHINE for the default view settings for the folder type that was just opened and applies those settings:

     HKLM\Software\Microsoft\Windows\CurrentVersion\Explorer\FolderTypes